-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Except for the President, Directors only receive a per diem of Ten Thousand Pesos (Php10,000.00) per attendance in Board and Board Non-Executive Directors The President's compensation market competitiveness polisation Committee.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors ident, Directors only receive 110,000.00) per attendance Non-Executive Directors Committee meeting.
+The President's compensation package is base on salary review and market competitiveness policy and as guided by the Executive Compensation Committee. -